Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-07 00:26:51
+Last Updated: 2025-09-08 00:26:17

-Wisdom is like the rain.
-Its source is limitless, but it comes down according to the season.
+The sweetness of life lies in dispensing with formalities.

-By Rumi
+By Muhammad Ali